apache/tinkerpop/gremlin-python/src/main/python/README.rst

         g.V(vid).property(single, 'name', name).next()

 NOTE that versions suffixed with "rc" are considered release candidates (i.e. pre-alpha, alpha, beta, etc.) and thus for early testing purposes only.
+These releases are not suitable for production.